BettyConfidential

-BettyConfidential.com is a United States women’s online magazine.
-It has 2.5 million unique visitors a month.
-Its comScore is 7, above glam.com, posh.com, Instyle.com, Elle.com and Allure.com.
-On April 28, 2010, BettyConfidential won Editorial Excellence at min's Best of the Web Awards, beating out Conde Nast’s Concierge.com, The Daily Beast and FourSeasonsMagazine.com.
+BettyConfidential.com was a United States women's online magazine.

 History

 Launched in March 2008, BettyConfidential.com was co–founded by author and television commentator Deborah Perry Piscione and Internet entrepreneur Shaun Marsh.
 After conducting studies of women on the internet, both Piscione and Marsh wanted to connect women who shared similar life stages, circumstance, goals, and interest in order for them to help and support other women.

 The name Betty was chosen for the website to convey a trustworthy friend.
 Confidential was chosen to represent the hidden aspirations that exist in all women.